Frndly TV and Philo are two of the cheapest live TV streaming services available right now, but are either of them worth your money?

 Android and iOS apps

-For families, the ability to watch multiple streams at once is an essential feature.
+The ability to watch multiple streams at once is an essential feature for families.
 Philo allows users to stream on up to three devices at the same time, and up to 10 personal profiles can be created per account.

 However, things aren’t quite as straightforward with Frndly TV.
 The number of streams depends on the plan that you choose, and they range from one to four.